KEPub/RWPS/README.md

 # Compile and Test DLL Instructions

+Used to test code execution,  the DLL will create a msgbox with the eicar signature, or call "Invoke-Mimikatz".
+Goal is just to show execution.

 ## Steps to Compile and Test

 1. **Open Developer Command Prompt for Visual Studio**